sde-project/news-layers/README.md

 - `/search`: search for specific news based on the time frame and the currency.

 The API documentation can be found under `/api-docs` - port 9001 if run with docker-compose.

+### Process Centric Layer
+A very simple process centric layer that exposes the last news.
+**One route** is exposed:
+- `/latest`: get latest news from crypto niche news providers.

+The API documentation can be found under `/api-docs` - port 9002 if run with docker-compose.